ConnectIt: A Framework for Static and Incremental Parallel Graph Connectivity Algorithms: Framework

-In other words, the connectivity labeling can be viewed as a tree where the parent pointer of a vertex is its connectivity label.
-Requirement \ref{def:sample_trees_one} states that these directed trees have height one---each vertex either points to itself, or points to a root vertex, $r$, that points to itself.
-Requirement~\ref{def:sample_trees_two} states that the connectivity label found by composing the sampled label $(\labelvar{}[v])$ with the connectivity label of the contracted vertex on the contracted graph, i.e., $\labelvar{}'[\labelvar{}[v]]$, yields a correct connectivity labeling. }
+In other words the definition states that the connectivity label found by composing the sampled label $(\labelvar{}[v])$ with the connectivity label of the contracted vertex on the contracted graph, i.e., $\labelvar{}'[\labelvar{}[v]]$, yields a correct connectivity labeling. }

 \sndrevised{ \myparagraph{Properties of Finish Methods} Next, we define the correctness properties for finish methods in \framework{}.
 The definition uses the interpretation of labels as rooted trees, which we discussed above.